With epic powder and endless opportunities to play outside, Golden rules! Discover 10 fun things to do in Golden this winter.

 Beautiful Yoho National Park is only 40 minutes east of Golden.

 - Hike to Wapta Falls, the Kicking Horse River’s largest falls.
 Microspikes or snowshoes recommended.
 9.2 km return, 30 m elevation gain.
-Note: The 2 km vehicle access road to Wapta Falls parking lot is closed from late October to late May (adding 4 km round trip to the hike).
+Note: The 2 km vehicle access road to Wapta Falls parking lot is closed from late October to late May (which is why the trail is 4 km longer than in the summer).

 - Cross country ski or snowshoe around Emerald Lake (5.3 km loop; avoid the large avalanche path on the left side of the lake).
 Going further: Ski the scenic Alluvial Fan Loop (4 km).
 Check out the trail map here.